 Ben-David and others (1997) suggested that posturography was effective in diagnosing Tullio's phenomenon (sound sensitivity, associated with fistula).
 This use appears reasonable to us, although it is puzzling why more has not been published as of this date (2002).
 It does seem to us that it might be difficult to distinguish findings related to suggestibility, from organic findings, as we see no practical way to prevent the patient from knowing that there is pressure or sound stimulation exerted in the ear in question.

-Again, little has been published to date.
+Little has been published about CDP in bilateral loss to date.
 Sargent and others (1997) found that CDP was abnormal in bilateral loss.
 This is hardly suprising as bilateral loss usually causes substantial and significant effects on balance.
-The author has encountered patients with near complete bilateral vestibular loss, who performed normally on CDP.
+On the other hand, the author has encountered patients with near complete bilateral vestibular loss, who performed normally on CDP.
 Thus, CDP is not 100% sensitive to bilateral loss.
 Baloh et al (1998) did not find CDP useful in separating patients with bilateral vestibular loss from cerebellar disease.
 At this writing (2002), more work is needed to calibrate CDP results to the degree of bilateral loss, and also in using CDP to differentiate among various other causes of imbalance.

 |Posturography sensory test profile suggestive of malingering.
 Scores on test 1 are unusually low.
 Scores on test 6, which is more difficult than test 5, are better than test 5.
 The "Cevette" algorithm applied to this profile suggested that it is an "aphysiologic" pattern.|